lexruee/gnome-shell-playground/PrefsExample@lexruee.ch/README.md

 # PrefsExample
- This is a simple gnome shell extension that shows how the a simple prefjs widget is created.
+ This is a simple gnome shell extension that shows how we can create a basic prefjs widget.

  1) Clone the repo:
  ```